-2.6 In order to ensure their continuing appropriateness, the PRA expects firms to update the opinions of qualified legal counsel, required by CRR, as necessary to ensure their continuing validity.
-For example, an opinion may need to be updated if relevant statutory provisions are amended, or where a new decision or judgment of a court has a bearing on the continuing validity of counsel's opinion.
+2.6 In order to ensure their continuing appropriateness, the PRA expects firms to update the opinions of qualified legal counsel, required by the Securitisation (CRR) Part of the PRA Rulebook CRR, as necessary to ensure their continuing validity.
+For example, an opinion may need to be updated if relevant legal or regulatory statutory provisions are amended, or where a new decision or judgment of a court has a bearing on the continuing validity of counsel's opinion.

-2.7 The PRA expects relevant senior management of a firm to be appropriately engaged in the execution of securitisation transactions that lead to a reduction in RWEA.
+2.7 The PRA expects relevant senior management of a firm to be appropriately engaged in the execution of securitisation transactions that lead to a reduction in $RW \equiv A$.

-- (i) For the purposes of such transactions, 'relevant senior management' means any individuals performing Senior Management Functions (SMFs) with oversight of such transactions, and any employees subject to the Certification Regime involved in the transactions (e.g. relevant Material Risk Takers (MRTs) under the Remuneration rules). - (ii) The level of senior management engagement may vary in line with the complexity of the transaction and the amount of reduction in RWEA.
+- (i) For the purposes of such transactions, 'relevant senior management' means any individuals performing Senior Management Functions (SMFs) with oversight of such transactions, and any employees subject to the Certification Regime involved in the transactions (eg relevant Material Risk Takers (MRTs) under the Remuneration rules).2 - (ii) The level of senior management engagement may vary in line with the complexity of the transaction and the amount of reduction in RWEA.
 For transactions with complex structural features or risk characteristics that could materially affect the assessment of risk transfer or retention, the PRA expects oversight of these transactions to be linked to Prescribed Responsibility (PR) 7.
+The PRA expects oversight of these transactions to be linked to Prescribed Responsibility (PR) O (on 'managing the allocation and maintenance of the firm's capital, funding and liquidity') and, for small firms, to PR AA (on 'implementing and managing the firm's risk management policies and procedures') and to PR CC (on 'managing the firm's financial resources').
+The oversight and approval of the features that affect commensurate risk transfer and, hence, the amount of reduction in RWA that may be achieved should be performed by the Chief Finance function (SMF 2) and any Senior Manager holding PR O, or AA and CC, if a different person.
+The PRA expects that the responsibility in relation to SRTs is reflected in the Statement of Responsibilities of the SMF 2 and any Senior Manager holding PR O, or AA and CC, if a different person.
+Please also refer to paragraph 3.8(aa) below on the PRA's expectations regarding attestation by the relevant SMF(s) as part of an SRT notification.